Dynatrace/openkit-dotnet/README.md

 ## What you cannot do with the OpenKit
 * Create server-side PurePaths (you have to use an ADK for that)
+* Create metrics (you have to use an ADK for that)

 ## Design Principles
 * API should be as simple and easy-to-understand as possible